LTUC/amman-dotnet-401d2/Projects/Final/FinalReqs.md

 ## Requirements

 The requirements for your final project is to think up something cool, new, and fun.
-Challenge yourself to venture into a technology that you are not familiar with within .NET that you want to learn more about.
+Challenge yourself to venture into a technology that you are not familiar with within .NET Core that you want to learn more about.

 This is a great opportunity for you to apply your "learn to learn" skills you